oliverlovros/Project-II/README.md

 **Note**: Due to the modular nature of the program, it can be executed in parts (or modules) by using the following commands:

 ```
-# Compilation of the Main program and the gofr module (Fortran programming language)
+# Compilation of the Main and Gofr programs (Fortran programming language)
 make compile

-# Execution of the Main program and the gofr module (Fortran programming language)
+# Execution of the Main and Gofr programs (Fortran programming language)
 make run

 # Computes the statistical analysis and generates the corresponding figures as outputs (Python programming language)